+The study of organizations is rife with competing vocabularies and perspectives.
+This has often led to a process of perpetual fission that fragments the collective enterprise of adequate understanding.
+As such a word that may appear to be simple to describe like organizational structure has been defined and classified in a number of ways in the literature.
 The concept of structure is usually understood to imply a configuration of activities that is characteristically enduring and persistent; the dominant feature of organizational structure is its patterned regularity.
 Yet descriptions of structure have typically focused on very different aspects of such patterned regularity.
 Some have sought to describe structure as a formal configuration of roles and procedures, the prescribed framework of the organization.
 Others have described structure as the patterned regularities and processes of interaction (Ranson, Hinings and Greenwood, 1980).

 Following from the works of Weber (1946) on bureaucracy, structure can be defined as a formal dimension of framework depicted by precise and impersonal tasks, rules and authority relations.
-The explicit purpose of such formally circumscribed frameworks remains to achieve more calculable and predictable control of organizational performance (Meyer, 1972; Child, 1972, 1977).
+The explicit purpose of such formally circumscribed frameworks remains to achieve more calculable and predictable control of organizational performance (Hall, 1963; Hage and Aiken, 1967; Pugh et al., 1967, 1969; Meyer, 1972; Child, 1972, 1977).
 This forms the first major school of thought on structure.
-Out of this school Ghoshal et al. (1994): Habib and Victor (1991) proposed a simple way of describing organizational structure.
-Another popular approach is the mechanistic organic continuum of structures.
-Mechanistic model implies a hierarchical, rigid structure in which power and authority are centralized at the hands of the top management and the designers of work processes.
-Organic model as structure types enjoy considerable autonomy and have a high degree of discriminality when making certain decisions (Burns and Stalker, 1961: Barney, 2002; David et al., 2002).